akpnim/Algorithms/README.md

 Python implementation of algorithms covered in the algorithms specialisation.
-These include:
+These include:<br>

-(1) Karatsuba Multiplication [MergeSort]
+(1) Karatsuba Multiplication [MergeSort]<br>
 (2) Inversion Count [MergeSort]
 (3) QuickSort using first element as the pivot
 (4) QuickSort using last element as the pivot